-Since his inauguration, Josh has both authored and passed 7 bills into law, which is a record for a freshman legislator.
+Since his inauguration, Josh has both authored and passed 13 bills into law.

 Josh has made fighting the heroin and opioid epidemic his top legislative priority.
 In 2018, Josh passed two significant pieces of legislation to curb addiction in Nassau County.
 Josh wrote "Timothy's Law", which established a 24-hour hotline staffed exclusively by substance abuse counselors, and developed the "Nassau C.A.R.E.S." app, which created a zip-code searchable treatment database, so that any resident in need of help could find resources in their communities.